 Once you receive the instructional materials packet, study it at your own pace.
-When you are ready, submit your written exam and video— at no cost.
+When you are ready, submit the video and online exam— at no cost.
 (Exam examples shown near the bottom of this page).
 With a passing grade, you become a fully certified CTDI!

-If the applicant does not qualifiy for certification, he or she may re-submit a test every four months at no additional cost (but think positive… you can do it!)
+If the applicant does not qualify for certification, he or she may re-submit a test every two months at no additional cost (but think positive… you can do it!)

-Other criterea: In addition to submitting the written and video exams, you must also agree to abide by a Code of Conduct (detailed at the bottom of this page).
+Other criteria: In addition to submitting the online and video exams, you must also agree to abide by a Code of Conduct (detailed at the bottom of this page).
 Before becoming fully certified, applicant must earn an "Intermediate Trick Dog" title on his/her own dog.
 (You can order your CTDI pack before you have earned your ITD title.)